rikster/u-tm-logger/README.md

 - Materialize CSS https://materializecss.com/
   - similar to Bootstrap, perhaps nicer looking imo
-  - could use Material-UI, which is Materialize converted into React
+  - could use Material-UI, which is Materialize converted into React components, however:
-  - npm i materialize-css
-  components, however:
     - it uses too much code, too many imports, state etc
-    - not very either
     - NOT a fan of css in react components in General, rather be closer to the metal.
+    - npm i materialize-css

 ## Tools
 - concurrently https://www.npmjs.com/package/concurrently